mentalconnect33/mentalbridge_frontend/README.md

 2. Toggle the "Connect to live backend" button in the chat interface

 ## License
-All Rights reserved
+[Your chosen license]

 ## Acknowledgements
-- OpenAI for the AI capabilities assistance (especially the frontend -- frontend sucks)
+- OpenAI for the AI capabilities
 - All open-source libraries and frameworks used in this project